-Featuring a tour du force performance by actor Joo Won (Tomorrow's Cantabile) as an autistic savant physician in training, specializing in pediatrics at a busy Seoul hospital, Good Doctor (2013) will knock your socks off with its realistic depiction of the trials and tribulations of its fascinating protagonist, a young man who has to overcome much prejudice to reach his goal of becoming a pediatric surgeon.
+Featuring a tour du force performance by actor Joo Won (Tomorrow's Cantabile, Baker King Kim Tae Gu, Bridal Mask, Yong Pal, Alice) as an autistic savant physician in training, specializing in pediatrics at a busy Seoul hospital, Good Doctor (2013) will knock your socks off with its realistic depiction of the trials and tribulations of its fascinating protagonist, a young man who has to overcome much prejudice to reach his goal of becoming a pediatric surgeon.
 Out of all the films and dramas I've seen starring Joo Won this one is my favorite, and I think his most brilliant performance.
 Perhaps because I have a daughter with autism I can relate to his autistic savant character.
 There were so many times when I yelled out to the other characters in the drama, mostly medical people who had no clue what he was going through emotionally, "Aww!
 Give the guy a HUG, won't you?"
 Joo Won must have studied autistic people very seriously to get their mannerisms and mindsets down pat the way he did.
 Beautiful!

 As the story progresses the viewer gets very attached to all the characters as they learn from each other, and their perceptions about autistic people are ultimately changed forever.
 By the end they are all like one big family, and even those at the hospital who were dead set against him being hired, even on a trial basis, become his loudest cheering section!
 Good Doctor is inspiring, educational, and entertaining, with a solid mix of melodrama combined with humor.
 This is one of those dramas that you hate to see end, instead of breathing a sigh of relief that it's finally over!
-Update: Since I originally wrote this review in 2014 America has made their own version of this story, and of course it stinks in comparison to the brilliant original Korean version.
-Hollywood always ruins everything today (and no, I don't believe the hype otherwise).
+Update: Since I originally wrote this review in 2014 America has made their own version of this story for television, and of course it stinks in comparison to the brilliant original Korean version.
+Hollywood always ruins everything today, without any exceptions.

 The Story: All that being said, the first episode of Good Doctor requires at least one box of tissues for wiping tears away, for we begin in the haunting childhood memories of Dr. Park Shi-On (Choi Ro-woon as a child, Joo Won as an adult) who grew up in an abusive home, his mother Oh Kyung-joo (Yoon Yoo-sun) constantly being beaten and tormented verbally by her drunken husband Park Choon-sung (Ho Keun-jung), while he and his protective older brother Yi-On (Jeon Joon-hyuk) spend a lot of time together out of doors as an escape from their unhappy home life.
 This in turn makes them objects of scorn and ridicule from the other children in the neighborhood who refuse to play with them and Shi-On and Yi-On, desperate to be accepted, are pressured by the group to walk into an abandoned shaft if they want to join their group.
 Once inside, a collapse occurs, and both young boys are buried alive, with poor older brother Yi-On losing his life during a rescue attempt by the first doctor on the disaster scene named Woo Suk Choi (veteran actor Ho Jin Chun), with Shi-On looking on in horror as his brother dies before his eyes.
 The rescuing doctor ends up adopting Shi-On when his parents break up and disappear after the tragedy.